 If you are able to talk to the person involved, this is the first thing you should try.
 Discuss the problem with them and see if you can come to an agreement.

-If you'd like to discuss the problem but don't know how, Mediation North Surrey can help.
+If you would like to discuss the problem but don't know how, Mediation North Surrey can help.
 This is an impartial service where a mediator will listen to everyone's point of view without taking sides.
 Contact Mediation North Surrey to arrange the service.

-If you are experiencing nuisance from neighbours who are Council tenants, we can take a statement from you, either face to face or over the phone.
-Contact the Anti-social Behaviour Team (Housing).
+If you are experiencing nuisance from neighbours who are council tenants, we can take a statement from you, either face to face or over the phone.
+Contact the the Council's Anti Social Behaviour Officer on 01932 425819 or email firstname.lastname@example.org

-We will ask you to keep evidence of the behaviour - you may find these diary sheets [86kb] useful.
+We will ask you to keep evidence of the behaviour - you may find theseuseful.

 Our investigations may include interviewing witnesses, liaising with the police and visiting the person who is causing the problems.
 We will keep you updated with our investigation and any actions we propose taking.
 The person causing the nuisance may receive a written warning, or failing that we may consider taking legal action.